 When it comes to keeping your family safe from harm, you want to do everything in your power.
 Dealing with electricity can be a dangerous thing if you don’t do it correctly.
 Teaching your family how to properly approach electrical problems can make a world of difference in their safety.
-Here are our top 10 electrical safety tips to help keep your family safe from harm.
+Here are our top 10 electrical safety steps or tips to help keep your family safe from harm.

 1.)
 Avoid Overloading An Electrical Outlet And Power Strips